mgoellnitz/trackdown/README.md

 possible to connect a workspace to its [GitLab][gitlab] issue tracker and mirror tickets for offline use.

-It is not intended for changeing the issues in the issue collection file.
+The mirror - of course - is not intended for changeing the issues in the issue collection file.
+State changes will most likely be triggered on [GitLab][gitlab] by your commit messages or manually, after which a call of the mirroring script can be helpfull.

 Instead of `trackdown.sh use` issue `trackdown.sh gitlab` to setup the mirror connection.